schluppeck/learningMatlab/behaviour-04/README.md

   - we need to calculate the *squared error* between the data (the data-y-values at each point in x) and the model/fit with a particular combination of mu/sigma (also at the corresponding x-values). **How can we do this??**

+## Some more details and a worked solution

+Please take a bit of time to read more details and look at [a worked solution to this](solution-README.md) as the next session will be the start of a different project.

 ## Helpful commands

 Try looking up help for the following things